szabgab/slides/git/intro.md

 * Most of the people who can provide you help understand the command line, but specific GUI tools.

 ## Which version do you have?
 {id: which-version}
 {i: --version}

+Windows: use the Git Bash

 ```
 $ git --version
 git version 2.17.0
+git version 2.20.1
+git version 2.30.2
 ```